Editorial Policy

 Fact-checking approach

-Claims about laws, prices, model capabilities, schedules, or current product behavior should be verified before publication and updated when they change.
-Guides should distinguish general prompting practices from tool-specific instructions.
+Claims about laws, prices, model capabilities, schedules, or current product behavior are verified before publication and updated when they change.
+Guides distinguish general prompting practices from tool-specific instructions.